onflow/docs/docs/concepts/fees.md

 A transaction fee is paid regardless of whether a transaction succeeds or fails.
 If the payer account doesn’t have sufficient Flow balance to pay for the transaction fee, the transaction will fail.
 We can limit the transaction fee to some extent by providing the gas limit value when submitting the transaction.

+### Understanding the need for transaction fees

+Segmented transaction fees are essential to ensure fair pricing based on the impact on the network.
+For instance, more heavy operations will require more resources to process and propagate transactions.
+Common operations, however, will stay reasonably priced.

+Fees will improve the overall security of the network by making malicious actions (eg spam) on the network less viable.

+The unique Flow architecture is targeted at high throughput.
+It makes it easier to have slack in the system, so short spikes can be handled more gracefully.

 ### **Fee Structure**

 Each transaction fee consits of three components: execution fee, inclusion fee, and network surge factor.